fadelardi/reactdit/README.md

 # reactdit

 Reddit-like app built with React+Redux (ES5).
-This application is not ready for production deployment, and it's just meant as a personal project.
-Reactdit depends on reactdit-api.
+Reactdit is just a presentational layer, and it depends on [reactdit-api](/reactdit-api) for its backend operations.

+**Dislaimer!**: this application is not production-ready, nor was it created to actually compete with reddit.
+It it just a personal project intended for learning purposes.

-Features
+## Features

 - Frontpage: see threads from all forums, create a thread
 - Anonymous posting